James Fagan (farmer-politician)

-James Fagan (July 4, 1806 - February 11, 1868) was a farmer from Jackson, in Washington County, Wisconsin, who served two one-year terms as a member of the Wisconsin State Assembly. and held various other offices.
+James Fagan (July 4, 1806 – February 11, 1868) was an Irish American immigrant, farmer, and Wisconsin pioneer.
+He was a member of the Wisconsin State Assembly, representing Washington County during the 1849 and 1857 sessions.
+He earlier served as a delegate to Wisconsin's second constitutional convention, which produced the Constitution of Wisconsin.

 Background

 Fagan was born July 4, 1806, in County Westmeath in Ireland, and became a farmer.
 In 1837 he emigrated to the United States, settling in Orange County, New York, and was soon followed by his younger brother Thomas.
 James worked as a night watchman, and married Anna Monahan in 1842.
 They had their first of five sons before moving to Wisconsin Territory in 1844.
 He bought 280 acres of land in Section 26 of Jackson.
 His brother Thomas soon followed, and settled nearby.

 Public office

 Fagan was elected to represent Jackson as a county supervisor for 1847-49.
 When the second Wisconsin constitutional convention was held in 1847, he was a delegate from Washington County.
 He was assigned to the committee on education and school funds.
 In 1848 he was elected from the Assembly's 2nd Washington County district (the Towns of Jackson and Grafton), succeeding fellow Democrat Benjamin H. Mooers, for the 1849 session (the 2nd Wisconsin Legislature).
 When Fagan joined the Assembly in January 1849, he was reported to be 36 years old, from Ireland, and to have been in Wisconsin for four years.
 He was succeeded for the 1850 session by another Democrat, Eugene S. Turner.

 He was elected to the Assembly again for the 1857 session from the newly created 3rd Washington County district (Towns of Farmington, Germantown, Jackson and Trenton), although his mailing address was recorded as Cedarburg.
 He was succeeded in 1858 by another Democrat, Charles W. Detmering.

 For the 1866-67 term of what was now the county Board of Commissioners, he was elected to represent the 3rd Assembly district, and chosen chairman of the county board.